Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Representation results, path regularity and other properties

-We remark that in the above limit a localization argument for the convergence of $f^{\varepsilon,i}_y(\cdot)$ to $\nabla_y f(\cdot,\Theta_\cdot)$ is required, namely that we work inside a ball (of any given radius) centered around $x$ in which all points $x+\varepsilon e_i\in \bR^d$ as $\varepsilon$ vanishes are contained.
-We do not detail the argumentation since it is similar to that given in e.g. \cite{ImkellerDosReis2010}, \cite{BriandConfortola2008a} or \cite{dosReisReveillacZhang2011}.
+We remark that in the above limit a localization argument for the convergence of $f^{\varepsilon,i}_y(\cdot)$ to $\nabla_y f(\cdot,\Theta_\cdot )$ is required, namely that we work inside a ball (of any given radius) centered around $x$ in which all points $x+\varepsilon e_i\in\bR^d$ as $\varepsilon$ vanishes are contained.
+We do not detail the argumentation since it is similar to that given in, for example, \citet{ImkellerDosReis2010}, \citet{BriandConfortola2008a} or \citet{dosReisReveillacZhang2011}.

-With this in mind we return to \eqref{aux-FBSDEfordifference}, written in the form of \eqref{differencedFBSDE}, and since it is a linear FBSDE satisfying the monotonicity condition \eqref{HY0monotonicity} we have via Corollary 3.3 in \cite{BriandCarmona2000} (essentially our moment estimate \eqref{eq:moment-estim-for-polyy-BSDE} for FBSDE \eqref{differencedFBSDE}) in combination with \eqref{eq-boundsUV}, \eqref{eqstabilitythetavarepsilontheta} and \eqref{eqlineintegraltransstability}, that for any $i$
+With this in mind we return to (\ref{aux-FBSDEfordifference}), written in the form of (\ref{differencedFBSDE}), and since it is a linear FBSDE satisfying the monotonicity condition (\ref{HY0monotonicity}) we have via Corollary 3.3 in \citet{BriandCarmona2000} [essentially our moment estimate (\ref{eqmoment-estim-for-polyy-BSDE}) for FBSDE (\ref{differencedFBSDE})] in combination with (\ref{eq-boundsUV}), (\ref{eqstabilitythetavarepsilontheta}) and (\ref{eqlineintegraltransstability}), that for any $i$

-Since the limit exists we identify $(\nabla_{x_i} Y^{t,x},\nabla_{x_i} Z^{t,x})$ with $(U^{t,x,i},V^{t,x,i})$ and, moreover, estimate \eqref{eq-boundsUV} implies estimate \eqref{estimatenablaynablaz}.
+Since the limit exists we identify $(\nabla_{x_i} Y^{t,x},\nabla_{x_i} Z^{t,x})$ with $(U^{t,x,i},V^{t,x,i})$ and, moreover, estimate (\ref{eq-boundsUV}) implies estimate (\ref{estimatenablaynablaz}).
 Furthermore, the above limit implies in particular that (take $s=t$)

-Observing that the RHS of \eqref{eq-boundsUV} is a constant independent of $t\in[0,T]$, $x\in \bR^d$ and $i\in\{1,\cdots,d\}$ we can conclude that
+Observing that the RHS of (\ref{eq-boundsUV}) is a constant independent of $t\in[0,T]$, $x\in\bR^d$ and $i\in\{1,\ldots,d\}$ we can conclude that

-It is clear that $(\nabla_{x_i} Y^{t,x}_s)_{s\in[t,T]}$ is continuous in its time parameter as it is a solution to a BSDE; we now focus on the continuity of $x\mapsto \nabla_{x_i} Y^{t,x}_t$.
-Let $x,x'\in\bR^d$.
-The difference $\nabla_{x_i} Y^{t,x}-\nabla_{x_i} Y^{t,x'}$ is the solution to a \emph{linear} FBSDE following from \eqref{differentiatedFBSDE}.
-As before, it is easy to adapt the computations and apply Corollary 3.3 in \cite{BriandCarmona2000} (essentially our moment estimate \eqref{eq:apriori-for-diff-of-polyy-BSDE} for FBSDEs \eqref{differentiatedFBSDE}) to the difference $\nabla_{x_i} Y^{t,x}_s-\nabla_{x_i} Y^{t,x'}_s$ yielding
+It is clear that $(\nabla_{x_i} Y^{t,x}_s)_{s\in[t,T]}$ is continuous in its time parameter as it is a solution to a BSDE; we now focus on the continuity of $x\mapsto\nabla_{x_i} Y^{t,x}_t$.
+Let \mbox{$x,x'\in\bR^d$}.
+The difference $\nabla_{x_i} Y^{t,x}-\nabla_{x_i} Y^{t,x'}$ is the solution to a \emph{linear} FBSDE following from (\ref{differentiatedFBSDE}).
+As before, it is easy to adapt the computations and apply Corollary 3.3 in \citet{BriandCarmona2000} [essentially our moment estimate (\ref{eqapriori-for-diff-of-polyy-BSDE}) for FBSDEs (\ref{differentiatedFBSDE})] to the difference $\nabla_{x_i} Y^{t,x}_s-\nabla_{x_i} Y^{t,x'}_s$ yielding